kennneth1/hugging-llm-flask-app/README.md

 ### Sending a Message

-Handles POST request to `/api/chatbot` with the following JSON payload:
+Handles POST request to `/api/chatbot` via terminal with this command: curl -X POST -H "Content-Type: application/json" -d '{"message": "Hello"}' http://127.0.0.1:5000/api/chatbotwith

+Or with the following JSON payload:

 ```json
 {